tunaphish/reaper/wiki/todo/content/Misc Reaper Content Ideas.md

 - Gives you love flower (can only have one inventory) when you first meet her
 - What regret do you have after death that spurs you on to be beautiful?

+# Lack of Self Awareness

+Guilt and self awareness does not purify you
+Just like guilt does not purify sin.
+Self awareness does not absolve your inaction.
+You call me a slave to my emotions but you're a slave to your mind.

+Why is it only through considerable effort that I am able to feel something.
+Anything.
+At all.

+It seems in my confusing self centered self I mistook her empathy for a genuine internal sense of annoyance?
+From my having felt something negative and expressing that negativity to her.
+Maybe they’re the same ?
+And it’s just how the rational brain interprets that event that matters.
+Going back to the rational rather than everything that is so important.
+I valued structure so deeply that I wasn’t able to hear what my heart was saying.
+Just a jumbled mess of vague thoughts and ideas that have no meaning understandable by my rational mind.
+Why is it that I feel the need to write so often now.
+That guy at the bar.
+The lonely guy who just wanted to chat.
+I wonder if he knew he sucked.
+That he could see in my insincere gestures that his work was genuinely awful.
+I continuously go into this loop of self awareness that doesn’t allow me to feel.
+My nipples are chill in the cool wind.
+The loop.
+The loop.
+The loop.
+Am I absolved of the guilt because I’m aware that I’m aware.
+Even noticing the loop becomes this meta wave of self awareness that I have to break and then I notice the breaking and the noticing of the noticing of the breaking and another loop begins and I notice the pattern of patterns and this itself becomes a pattern.
+Is there really truly no end?
+I feel like I’m going crazy.

+Look at this sunset.
+Describe it without using words.
+For a split second.
+I had a feeling well from my chest.
+Words are lies.
+That feeling is the truth.
+Even now as the words pierce your heart your using your mind to interpret it instead of simply feeling it.
+This being it.
+After all the thoughts aren’t yours.
+So if you’re thinking it.
+You aren’t it.
+The rational mind inhibits being it.

+On a side tangent.
+To pursue good.
+Okay your values.
+Aka at an extreme what is good now.
+At an extreme.
+Even at the cost of others.
+Thus might is right.

+Anyways just be it

+You only think you are self aware.
+Because you think your intelligence has ascended beyond those who aren’t able to self obsess.
+But that’s still just your ego.
+You climbed the walls and play in the dark caves thinking you escaped.
+But the ones who do.
+Regardless are the ones without ego.
+Because the ego is the thoughts.
+If you act according to your instinct then intrinsically it’s not your ego.
+It’s you.
+You think them retarded but they’re realler than you.